DishitaJain1204/OnlineBookStore/README.md

 # OnlineBookStore
-static pages created using html, css and basic javascript
+static pages created using html, css and javascript